uipath-certification/uipath-certification.github.io/_posts/2021-06-13-uipath-string-switch-case-tutorial.md

 #### Where to find out more about Strings in UiPath switch statements?

-Want to learn more about Strings and the UiPath switch activity, visit the <a href="https://docs.uipath.com/studio/docs/the-switch-activity">official documentation.</a>.
+[expand]Want to learn more about Strings and the UiPath switch activity, visit the <a href="https://docs.uipath.com/studio/docs/the-switch-activity">official documentation.</a>.[/expand]

 <div class="row">